Kyle Duncan (judge): Federal judicial service

 On September 28, 2017, President Donald Trump announced his intent to nominate Duncan to an undetermined seat on the United States Court of Appeals for the Fifth Circuit.
 On October 2, 2017, he was officially nominated to the seat vacated by Judge W. Eugene Davis, who assumed senior status on December 31, 2016.
 On November 29, 2017, a hearing was held on his nomination before the Senate Judiciary Committee.
-Louisiana US senator John Kennedy initially withheld his support for Kyle Duncan to serve as a federal appeals court judge, but ended up announcing he would support Duncan and praised his performance after his confirmation hearing.
+Louisiana senator John Kennedy initially withheld his support for Kyle Duncan to serve as a federal appeals court judge, but ended up announcing he would support Duncan and praised his performance after his confirmation hearing.

 On January 3, 2018, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 5, 2018, President Donald Trump announced his intent to renominate Duncan to a federal judgeship.
 On January 8, 2018, his renomination was sent to the Senate.
 On January 18, 2018, his nomination was reported out of committee by an 11–10 vote.
 Duncan's nomination was opposed by Democrats and supported by Republicans.
 On April 23, 2018, the Senate invoked cloture on Duncan's nomination by a 50–44 vote.
 On April 24, 2018, his nomination was confirmed by a 50–47 vote.
 He received his judicial commission on May 1, 2018.

-LGBT Rights
+LGBT rights

 Duncan often worked against LGBT groups in private practice, which led many advocacy groups to oppose his nomination for judgeship.
 In 2015, Duncan argued before the Supreme Court against the constitutionality of same-sex marriage.
 In 2021, The Washington Blade characterized him as leading efforts to defend state bans on same-sex marriage.
 When the Supreme Court ruled in Obergefell v.
 Hodges, Duncan described the decision as an "abject failure" that "imperils civic peace", and he asserted that the decision "raises a question about the legitimacy of the court."

 Duncan represented the birth mother of three children who refused to give her former same-sex spouse visitation rights to the children.
 He represented the school board in G.G. v.
 Gloucester County School Board in a suit brought by a transgender student, Gavin Grimm, over bathroom access.
 He also defended in courts North Carolina's bathroom bill that prohibited transgender students from using the bathroom that corresponded to their gender identity.

 While he was a judge on the Fifth Circuit, Duncan refused to identify a transgender defendant by their assumed name and preferred gender pronouns.
 Duncan noted, "Congress has said nothing to prohibit courts from referring to litigants according to their biological sex, rather than according to their subjective gender identity".